palomarlab/palomarlab.github.io/contact/index.md

 {%
   include figure.html
   image="images/photo1.png"
   caption=" We are looking for motivated people to join the lab at undergrad, graduate student, or postdoc levels.
-We will work together to join one of several programs UNAM offers, or to get funding.
+We will work together for you to join one of several programs UNAM offers, or to get funding.
 Please contact us if you are interested."
 %}

 {% endcapture %}